0nlgally/0nlgally/README.md

 15. Bday: JULY 30
 16. Feel free to c*h me if you are not in the mood or like something is bothering you, I love comforting people by making them feel safe with cuddles!
 17. INFP
+18. ALSO, interact with me first, don't just automatically send me friend request.
+Gonna observe you🥰.
 _____
 # INT. ✔